 Do the Math

-Whilst reporting has been improved, it is clearly still not 100% accurate.
+Whilst reporting has been improved, it is most likely still not 100% accurate.
 Therefore, even the figures above may be understated due to an incorrect cause of death reporting and incorrect diagnosis/recording of the wrong cancers (e.g. pNETs recorded as Pancreatic Cancer, Lung NETs recorded as Lung Cancer, etc).
 This is certainly still happening in UK and I suspect in most other countries.
 Add to that the regular reports of Neuroendocrine Tumours being found during autopsies and you have the potential for an even further unrecorded increase had these been found prior to death.

 The issue is also complicated by the method used in USA for naming a disease ‘rare’.
 Rather than use incidence rates, the USA uses the number of people living with the disease at any one time (i.e. essentially the prevalence).
 This is currently 200,000 as a threshold – anything below that is considered rare.
+It seems mathematically impossible for NETs to be less than 200,000 given the data provided above.

 Let’s cut to the chase – NETs are not rare, they are just less common